-This soba noodle in broth served continuously by waitresses so that the customers never have the empty bowls.
+This soba noodle is served in broth continuously by waitresses so that the customers never have the empty bowls.

 It is an interesting experience, so we did that for a while, but then we wanted to relax, so we had it ourselves and ate as much as we wanted.

-In the end, the one who ate most was my sister, whose body is the smallest.
+In the end, the one who ate most was my sister, who is the smallest.

 She ate 21 bowls.

-It was nice and interesting, but it was just the noodle anyway, so I could not eat a lot.
+It was nice and interesting, but it was just the noodles on their own anyway, so I could not eat a lot.